33MarGomez/Sovereign-Wealth-Fund-Scanner/README.md

 # Run and deploy your AI Studio app

-This contains everything you need to run your app locally.
+This contains everything you need to run your app locally

-View your app in AI Studio: https://ai.studio/apps/drive/13OHRhl-xPMGn3U9i2y0IYz-EdH6QQaC3

 ## Run Locally